CabrilloRoboticsClub/cabrillo_rov_2023/setup/README.md

 1. Generate an SSH key for your development box.
 Follow the instructions in the [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

-1. Clone the Cabrillo repository:
+1. Clone the Cabrillo ROV repository:

     ```console
     $ cd